awsdocs/iam-user-guide/doc_source/access_policies_manage-attach-detach.md

 1. In the navigation pane, choose **Policies**\.

-1. In the list of policies, select the check box next to the name of the policy to detach\.
+1. In the list of policies, select the radio button next to the name of the policy to detach\.
 You can use the search box to filter the list of policies\.

 1. Choose **Actions**, and then choose **Detach**\.